 Based on the flexure tests completed, no moving devices are needed in the BTO.
 A steering mirror in the Switchyard will provide sufficient compensation.
-For risk reduction, an upgrade path will be included to actuate a mirror at the M4 location of the LRD or M1 location of the SRD in the unlikely case the flexure is much larger than anticipated.
+It is possible to actuate a mirror at the M4 location of the LRD or M1 location of the SRD in the unlikely case the flexure is much larger than anticipated.
+This would provide a "mid-course correction" for the beam path.